-- 1.5.1 Drivers, teams and equipment shall be available for inspection in the vehicle holding area, in sprint races at least ten (10) minutes and in distance races at least one (1) hour, before their scheduled time of departure. - 1.5.2 A team in harness shall not be required to stand for inspection longer than six (6) minutes before the scheduled time of departure.
+1.5.1 Drivers, teams and equipment shall be available for inspection in the vehicle holding area, in sprint races at least ten (10) minutes and in distance races at least one (1) hour, before their scheduled time of departure.

+1.5.2 A team in harness shall not be required to stand for inspection longer than six (6) minutes before the scheduled time of departure.

-- 1.5.3 A team shall be available for inspection after each heat at the request of the race marshal. - 1.5.4 All equipment is subject to the approval of the race marshal. - 1.5.5 A muzzle or a collar that can be hooked as a full choke shall be prohibited. - 1.5.6 Whips are forbidden. - 1.5.7 The driver shall display his starting number on his person throughout the race.
+1.5.3 A team shall be available for inspection after each heat at the request of the race marshal.

+1.5.4 All equipment is subject to the approval of the race marshal.

+1.5.5 A muzzle or a collar that can be hooked as a full choke shall be prohibited.

+1.5.6 Whips are forbidden.

+1.5.7 The musher shall display the correct starting number and if applicable a transponder clearly visible on his body throughout the race or display it in accordance with the instructions of the organizers.

+1.5.8 Elastic necklines are prohibited.

-1.6 START.
+1.6 START

-- 1.6.1 Assistance in the starting chute shall be allowed. - 1.6.2 The brush bow (front end) of the sled shall determine the starting point of the team, and shall not exceed the starting line until the start signal has been given. - 1.6.3 The sled shall come to a complete stop at the starting line before a team shall be allowed to start. - 1.6.4 A team that fails to be in the starting position at its scheduled starting time, or within half of the starting interval after the scheduled starting time shall be declared a late-starting team and will receive a time penalty (see 7.9.4.) - 1.6.5 A late-starting team shall not be allowed to start until after the last team entered in its class has started, and after the prescribed starting interval.
-A late-starting team shall not interfere with any other team. - 1.6.6 If more than one team is declared late, those teams shall start in their originally scheduled starting order with the prescribed starting intervals. - 1.6.7 If a team is late to the starting line for its second scheduled time of departure for any one heat, that team shall be disqualified. - 1.6.8 A team not clearing the starting chute prior to the scheduled start of the next team may be disqualified.
+1.6.1 Assistance in the starting chute shall be allowed.

+1.6.2 The brush bow (front end) of the sled shall determine the starting point of the team, and shall not exceed the starting line until the start signal has been given.

+1.6.3 The sled shall come to a complete stop at the starting line before a team shall be allowed to start.

+1.6.4 A team that fails to be in the starting position at its scheduled starting time, or within half of the starting interval after the scheduled starting time shall be declared a late-starting team and will receive a time penalty (see 7.9.4.)

+1.6.5 A late-starting team shall not be allowed to start until after the last team entered in its class has started, and after the prescribed starting interval.
+A late-starting team shall not interfere with any other team.

+1.6.6 If more than one team is declared late, those teams shall start in their originally scheduled starting order with the prescribed starting intervals.

+1.6.7 If a team is late to the starting line for its second scheduled time of departure for any one heat, that team shall be disqualified.

+1.6.8 A team not clearing the starting chute prior to the scheduled start of the next team may be disqualified.

-1.7 FINISH.
+1.7 FINISH

-- 1.7.1 A team shall have finished the heat when the first dog on the team crosses the finish line.
-Teams must stop for inspection behind finish line. - 1.7.2 If a loose team crosses the finish line ahead of its driver, that team shall have finished when the driver reaches the finish line.
+1.7.1 A team shall have finished the heat when the first dog on the team crosses the finish line.
+Teams must stop for inspection behind the finish line.

+1.7.2 If a loose team crosses the finish line ahead of its driver, that team shall have finished when the driver reaches the finish line.

-1.7.3 In cases of chip timing the position of the transponder will be defined prior to the race.
+1.7.3 In case of chip timing the position of the transponder will be defined prior to the race.